 In response, La Unión del Pueblo Entero (LUPE) and Texas RioGrande Legal Aid (TRLA) sued FEMA, seeking equitable application of its standards and compensation for the rejected applicants.
 The case raised two key questions:

 - What are FEMA's criteria for determining deferred maintenance in [FEMA's Individuals and Households Program]?

 - Are the deferred maintenance criteria unclear enough that they institutionalize economic discrimination based on anticipated housing disrepair?

 With the court finding that FEMA had employed an unpublished definition of deferred maintenance, the case culminated in a settlement requiring that FEMA reconsider all of the rejected applications.

 In discussing the case, the authors distinguish between legal approaches that require proving discrimination versus those that require proving disproportionate adverse effects.

-Although the colonias prevailed on the basis of an argument proving discrimination, this precluded a deeper reckoning with the colonias' historical marginalization (disproportionate adverse effects).
-Thus, the settlement failed to address the underlying procedural vulnerabilities like the anti-poor bias underpinning the concept of deferred maintenance and the vague inspection protocols which fostered racism and classism.
+Although the colonias prevailed based on an argument proving discrimination, this precluded a deeper reckoning with the colonias' historical marginalization (disproportionate adverse effects).
+Thus, the settlement failed to address the underlying procedural vulnerabilities like the anti-poor bias underpinning the concept of deferred maintenance and the vague inspection protocols that fostered racism and classism.
 Going forward, the authors advocate approaching disasters not as isolated incidents but as forces compounding existing spatial inequities.